Factsheet on Personal Injury Compensation Protection Trusts

 What Are the Costs of Creation of a Personal Injury Compensation Protection Trust?

-The costs of setting up a trust are generally between £350 to £450 plus VAT, though some organisations charge more.
+The costs of setting up a trust are generally between £700 plus VAT, for our own clients and about £1000 plus VAT if we have not handled the injury claim though some organisations charge more.

 If you feel you require further information please ask.